Japanese Alps: Central Alps

 The Central Alps, also known as the Kiso Mountains, are located in the Nagano prefecture.
 It includes the mountains Mount Ena, Anpaiji mountain (安平路山), Mount Kusumoyama (越百山), Mount Minamikoma, Mount Utsugi, Mount Hōken, Mount Kisokoma, Kyogatake (経ヶ岳), etc.

 Southern Alps

 The Southern Alps, also known as the Akaishi Mountains, span Nagano, Yamanashi, and Shizuoka prefectures.
 It includes the mountains Mount Tekari, Mount Hijiri, Mount Akaishi, Mount Arakawa, Mount Shiomi, Mount Nōtori, Mount Aino, Mount Kita, Mount Hōō, Mount Kaikoma, Mount Senjō, Mount Nokogiri (Akaishi), etc.

 Glaciers

-Geographers previously believed that no active glaciers existed in Japan, but The Japanese Society of Snow and Ice found this to be false in May 2012.
+Geographers previously believed that no active glaciers existed in Japan.
+The Japanese Society of Snow and Ice found this to be false in May 2012.
 By studying surface flow velocity and snow patches in Mount Tsurugi, they found that certain perennial snow patches have large masses of ice, upwards of 30 meters in thickness.
 This causes these snow patches to be classified as active glaciers, and as of 2019 there are seven active glaciers in the Japanese Alps, and all of Japan.